 Bag Removal and Re-Attachment

 Here it is in a few easy steps.
-I photographed my first bag removal as you see, and I timed the second one with a stopwatch.
-It took 30 seconds to remove the bag from the bike and another 15 seconds to toss in the straps and zip the bag back up.
+I photographed my first bag removal as you see, and I timed the second with a stopwatch.
+It took 30 seconds to detach the bag and another 15 seconds to toss the straps in and zip the bag up.